tudelft3d/Solar3Dcity/README.md

 ### Extra: plot the daily clear-sky radiation

-This is not really a part of the utility, but might be helpful to understand how the estimation of the solar irradiance works.
-The script `dailyplot.py` plots the global solar radiation on a tilted and oriented surface at a location on a specific date.
+This is not really a part of the utility, but might be helpful to understand how the estimation of the solar irradiation works.
+The script `dailyplot.py` plots the global solar irradiance on a tilted and oriented surface at a location on a specific date.
 Multiple locations, multiple surfaces, and multiple dates are possible in order to compare the settings.

 Go through the code to adjust the settings and then simply run: